agt/tritonai-admission-webhook/README.md

 ## ConfigMap-Based Policy Lookup

-As an alternative to annotating each namespace directly, policies can be stored in ConfigMaps within the webhook's own namespace and mapped to subject namespaces via their labels:
+In addition to annotating each namespace directly, policies can be stored in ConfigMaps within the webhook's own namespace and mapped to subject namespaces via their labels:

 1. The **policy index** ConfigMap (default name: `pod-security-policy-index`) in the webhook's namespace maps Namespace labels to **policy ConfigMaps**.
 Each index key is a `label.value` string; each value is the name of a policy ConfigMap in the same namespace.

-2. **policy ConfigMaps** `data` entries use the same key/value format as namespace annotations.
-Keys may be written in bare form (prefix optional) or with the full annotation prefix — both are accepted:
+2. **policy ConfigMaps** `data` entries use the same key/value format as namespace annotations, minus the webhook prefix.

 ```yaml
 # Policy index